Folic acid and your pregnancy

 What is folate?

 Folate is the naturally-occurring form of a water-soluble B group vitamin.
-It is referred to as folic acid when it is in its man-made form, which is used in supplements (tablets) or added to food.
+Folic acid is a synthetic form of the vitamin used in supplements (tablets) or added to foods such as breads, cereals and some drinks.

-Folate is used within the body for cell regeneration and growth and is needed in increased levels by pregnant women.
-Evidence suggests that adequate folate has more benefits to pregnant women than preventing NTDs: it may also reduce the risk of early deliveries and low birth weight babies.
+Folate is used within the body for cell regeneration and growth.
+Pregnant women need about one and half times as much as other adults.
+Evidence suggests that adequate folate has more benefits to pregnant women than preventing NTDs and may also reduce the risk of early deliveries and low birth weight babies.

 How much folate is enough?

-The National Health and Medical Research Council recommends that pregnant women increase their intake of dietary folate to 0.6 mg per day, to cover their own needs and those of the baby.
-In addition to consuming food folate from a varied diet, it is also recommended that women begin taking a folic acid supplement of 0.4 mg per day for one month before conceiving and during the first 3 months of pregnancy to reduce the risk of having a baby with a NTD.
+The National Health and Medical Research Council recommends that pregnant women increase their intake of dietary folate to 600 micrograms (0.6 mg) a day, to cover their own needs and those of the baby.
+As well as the folate that occurs in a varied diet, it is also recommended that women begin taking a folic acid supplement of 400 micrograms (0.4 mg) a day for one month before conceiving and during the first 3 months of pregnancy to reduce the risk of having a baby with a NTD.

-If you are having trouble eating during the early stages of pregnancy due to morning sickness your doctor may advise you to take a supplement containing 0.6 mg of folic acid.
+If you are having trouble eating during the early stages of pregnancy due to morning sickness your doctor may advise you to take a supplement containing 600 micrograms (0.6 mg) of folic acid.

-Also, if you have a family history of neural tube defects, you may need to take a higher dose of folic acid.
+Those who have a family history of neural tube defects may also need to take a higher dose of folic acid.
 Your doctor can advise you on this.

 How do I increase my folate intake?